LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 The `_type` parameter has two restrictions:
 * It may only be used with whole system search.
 * It may only be specified once in a search.
+In `lenient` mode, only the first occurrence is used; additional occurrences are ignored.

 The `_has` parameter has two restrictions:
 * It cannot be used with whole system search.